mdblp/health-check/readme.md

 ```
 $ curl http://localhost:8080/status
 ```
-The service should return either an http status code 200, in case of success, or 503 when one the services does not respond.
+The service should return either an http status code 200, in case of success, or 503 when (at least) one of the services does not respond.

 ## Contribute
 Start by clonning the repo and install the dependencies as explained above.
 Then you are ready to change the code and test!